Corporate Update: FuelPositive Initiatives Progressing as Planned

 Financing

-- Having announced the completion of a $5 million CAD, U.S. institutional financing on June 18, 2021, the Company’s balance sheet is strong and provides for full funding of its Phase 2 Hydrogen-Ammonia Synthesizer commercial prototype systems being built with National Compressed Air Canada Ltd. (NCA).
+- Having announced the completion of a CAD 5 million, U.S. institutional financing on June 18, 2021, the Company’s balance sheet is strong and provides for full funding of its Phase 2 Hydrogen-Ammonia Synthesizer commercial prototype systems being built with National Compressed Air Canada Ltd. (NCA).
 This will confirm the broad application potential for FuelPositive’s technology and is the backbone of the Company’s Carbon-Free Ammonia-NH3 offering.

 - During the last quarter, FuelPositive has also had extensive warrants exercised.
-The Company’s current cash balance is over $6 million CAD.
+The Company’s current cash balance is over CAD 6 million.

 Intellectual Property Protection